 Seek emergency medical consideration or call the Poison Help line at 1-800-222-1222.
-A hydromorphone overdose can be dangerous, especially in a child or other person taking medicine without a direction.
+A hydromorphone overdose can be dangerous, especially in a child or other person taking medicine without direction.

 Overdose symptoms may include severe drowsiness, muscle weakness, slow heart rate, cold and clammy skin, prolonged breathing, pinpoint pupils, or coma.

 Get emergency medical guidance if you have signs of an allergic reaction such as difficulty breathing, hives, swelling of your lips, face, tongue, or throat.

 Opioid medication can reduce or stop your breathing, and death may occur.
 A person caring for you should attempt emergency medical consideration if you have blue-colored lips, slow breathing with long pauses, or if you are difficult to wake up.